N. M. Browne

-N. M. Browne is a British writer of fiction for young adults, including time travel and fantasy.
+N. M. Browne is a British writer of fiction for young adults, with work that includes time travel and fantasy.

 Biography

 She was born and brought up in Burnley, Lancashire, to Welsh parents and currently lives in London.

-Browne read Philosophy and Theology at New College, Oxford and studied to be a teacher at King's College, Cambridge.
-She has an MBA from Alliance Manchester Business School, and a Ph.D in Creative Writing from Kingston University.
+Browne read Philosophy and Theology at New College, Oxford, and studied to be a teacher at King's College, Cambridge.
+She has an MBA from Alliance Manchester Business School, and a Ph.D. in Creative Writing from Kingston University.
 She teaches Creative Writing at Oxford University (Continuing Education).
-She has taught on the MA and BA courses at Kingston University being module leader for "Writing for Children" and "Poetry and Prose".
+She has taught on the MA and BA courses at Kingston University, and been module leader of "Writing for Children" and "Poetry and Prose".
 Browne has also taught online at Oxford University and MMU.
-Browne has co-led a number of Arvon week-long workshops for both young people and adults as well as teaching Fantasy Writing at the British Council in Athens.
+Browne has co-led a number of Arvon week-long workshops for both young people and adults, as well as teaching Fantasy Writing at the British Council in Athens.